Aakash-Tripathi/Aakash-Tripathi/README.md

 # Hi there, I'm Aakash 👋

-- I am currently majoring in Electrical and Computer Engineering at Rowan University and working on getting AWS Solutions Architect Certified
+- I am currently majoring in Electrical and Computer Engineering at Rowan University
+- I am working on
+  - Getting AWS Solutions Architect Certified
+  -

 ## 📲 | GET IN TOUCH